mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 Firstly how wide should reuse be imagined?
 To other coding projects?
 Or wider claims as with Wing's interpretation of CT.
  -->

+### Call back to design practices
+As per last chapter but develop in relation to GDPs

 #### Game design to get under the hood - games as a design artefact

 As per Bruno - we are surrounded by designed objects.
 This process of making lifts the lid on that process.